AlgorithmsSliding Window

 return res

-We track unique characters using a set data structure for O(1) lookup time.
+We track unique characters using a set for O(1) lookups.
 When we find a duplicate, we shrink the window by moving left until the duplicate is gone.
 The right pointer always moves forward to grow the window, while left only moves to remove duplicates.
-At each step, we calculate the current window size using the formula right - left + 1 and keep track of the longest valid window we’ve seen.
+At each step, we calculate the current window size as right - left + 1and keep track of the longest valid window we've seen.

 How it Works

-Sliding Window works by using two pointers to create and maintain a small section of elements.
+Sliding Window uses two pointers to create and maintain a small section of elements.
 As we process the data, we gather information about elements in the current window to solve a specific problem.
-This technique is powerful because it allows us to process sequences efficiently by avoiding repeated calculations.
+The technique is so useful because it lets us process sequences efficiently by avoiding repeated calculations.

-Most sliding window solutions follow a common pattern where the right pointer moves steadily forward using a for loop.
+Most sliding window solutions follow a common pattern: the right pointer moves steadily forward using a for loop.
 The right pointer acts like a scout, moving one step at a time to explore new elements in the sequence.
-This steady forward movement helps us ensure we consider every possible window.
+That steady forward movement makes sure we consider every possible window.

-The left pointer, however, moves based on specific conditions in our problem.
-Sometimes it follows right away to maintain a fixed window size, other times it only moves when we need to shrink the window to maintain certain conditions.
-For example, when finding unique character sequences, left only moves when we need to remove duplicates from our window.
+The leftpointer, on the other hand, moves based on the problem's conditions.
+Sometimes it follows right immediately to maintain a fixed window size.
+Other times, it only moves when we need to shrink the window to maintain certain conditions.
+When finding unique character sequences, for example, left only moves when we need to remove duplicates from the window.

 Sliding Window: Step-by-Step